CRM development tools overview (BETA)

 If you're not currently enrolled in the CRM development tools beta, you can join directly form your HubSpot account:

-- In the list of betas, scroll to the [Public Beta] CRM Development Tools to Extend Record Pages Middle Pane and Sidebar beta, then click Join beta.
+• In the list of betas, search for or scroll to the CRM development tools to build UI extensions with React as frontend beta, then click Join beta.